 Tokamachi City is part of the Snow Country Tourism Zone, and there are many events in the winter season which make use of the region’s heavy snowfall.
-The main event is the Tokamachi Snow Festival which features snow sculptures, and a stage show complete with fireworks and musical performances from popular artists (pictured left).
+The main event is the Tokamachi Snow Festival which features snow sculptures made only of snow and by hand of the residents of Tokamachi.
+A ton of delicious, hearty cuisine can be tried at this festival and you can even cast your vote for the Tokamachi Kimono Queen!
 Other events include the Echigo Tsumari Snow Fireworks, and the Nakasato Snow Carnival.
 There are also many ski slopes throughout Tokamachi City and in the neighboring regions.

 Industry and Specialty Products

 In Tokamachi, where for around half of the year heavy snowfall puts a halt to agriculture, textile manufacture has always been a prominent industry; the earliest evidence of this are weaving tools dating back to the ancient Kofun period that were discovered in the region.
 In the contemporary period, textile manufacture progressed from hemp to silk-based textiles during the Edo period, before the development of dyeing practices in the Showa period.
 Weavers in Tokamachi continued to make improvements to production techniques, creating kimono fabrics such as Tokamachi Gasuri and Tokamachi Akashi-chijimi, which helped the region to gain the name of “Town of Kimono.”
 Today, Tokamachi celebrates this unique culture at the annual Tokamachi Kimono Festival where hundreds of locals dress in kimono and populate the downtown area.
 The photograph on the left shows Tokamachi’s Kimono Queen ambassadors at the Tokamachi Kimono Festival.